Political hypocrisy: In democracies

 In democratic politics, according to Dhruba Ghosh, the need for hypocrisy arises from the structure of political interactions.

 David Runciman suggests that hypocrisy is common in politics and particularly unavoidable in liberal democratic democracies: "No one likes it, but everyone is at it."

 In her book Ordinary Vices (1984), Judith Shklar downplays hypocrisy, ranking it as an unimportant vice based on its damage to liberal communities in comparison with, for instance, cruelty.

 Nevertheless, because hypocrisy is despised and commonplace, Shklar writes that democratic politicians are often tempted to reveal their opponents' double standards: it is easier to dispose of an opponent's character by exposing his hypocrisy than to challenge his political convictions.

 Shklar believes that we should be more accepting of hypocrisy and realize that liberal democratic politics can only be sustained with a certain amount of deception and pretense.

-Syrian and Ukrainian refugees in Europe

-The disparity in the treatment of Syrian and Ukrainian refugees in Europe has been considered an instance of political hypocrisy.

-United States

-John Mearsheimer suggests that the U.S. foreign policy rhetorics of high liberal ideas does not match its actions.
-Such a chasm, according to Eugenio Lilli, has fueled accusations of U.S. hypocrisy and harmed the U.S. image in Muslim communities, providing fertile ground for extremist organizations to recruit people willing to carry out terrorist attacks against U.S. citizens and assets.

-In particular, the constant support for Israel is said to have harmed the U.S. image in the Greater Middle East.
-"Condemning Russian invasion of Ukraine while giving Israel a blank check to wipe out Palestine simply doesn't compute;" said Michael N. Barnett, a professor of international relations at George Washington University.

-As another example, the U.S. official policy of promoting democratic values contradicts the U.S. warm relations with monarchies and dictatorships in the Middle East.
-While claiming to be a proponent of human rights, the U.S. has also turned a blind eye to alleged violations of human rights in countries like South Korea, the Philippines, and Iran's Pahlavi dynasty, which consistently abused human rights.

-In another instance, the charges against Iran for its nuclear programme have not been met with any U.S. criticism of Israel which possesses more than two-hundred nuclear warheads.

-According to Sarah Leah Whitson, the US is generally supportive of the International Criminal Court when it prosecutes its enemies like Russian President Vladimir Putin and former Sudanese President Omar al-Bashir, but is critical of the court when it prosecutes its allies, like Israeli Prime Minister Benjamin Netanyahu.